 An integrated Osteoporosis service for private patients

-Professor Reid is internationally acknowledged as one of the leading authorities on bone health and is responsible for heading in collaboration with other specialist Consultants at 25 Harley Street the first truly integrated osteoporosis service in the Private Sector.
+Professor Reid is internationally acknowledged as one of the leading authorities on bone health and is responsible for heading in collaboration with other specialist Consultants to provide an integrated osteoporosis service in the Private Sector.

 He has authored over 300 original papers and reviews on his research interests, which include the utility of bone mass assessment, assessment of risk of fracture, secondary osteoporosis, glucocorticoid osteoporosis and the assessment of long-term disease activity and drug adverse effects in rheumatic diseases.